Vyral/base-template/_posts/2020-10-21-time-to-feed-a-few-hundred-st--george-families.md

 The greatest part of this event is that the recipients prepare and cook the meal themselves, in their own homes, rather than a “charity” soup line.
 It endows them with hope, self-confidence during a tough time, and makes the community better.&nbsp;

-Here’s (just one) of the messages we received from families who received a basket last year:
+Here’s (just one) of the messages we received from families who received a basket in 2018:

 *“It was a very, very nice surprise to get this thoughtful basket.
 Thank you for everyone who put in the love, time, thought, and money to make this happen.
 It was humbling to see we were number 171 on the envelope and to think of how many baskets had been delivered.
 Super clever with the use of the laundry basket, we used it yesterday :) Thank you again and we will be paying it forward.”*